Outsourced-Logic/Skipper/README.md

 <h1>What is Skipper?</h1>

-Skipper is an open-source and creator-friendly browser extension that automatically looks for and interacts with 'skip ad' buttons on websites.

-This enhances accessibility on platforms like YouTube by allowing users with disabilities to minimize repetitive manual interactions, a feature that is intentionally lacking in most paid accesibility software that we researched.
+Skipper is an open-source and creator-friendly browser extension that automatically looks for and interacts with 'skip ad' buttons, enhancing accessibility on platforms like YouTube by allowing users with disabilities to minimize repetitive manual interactions.

 Skipper was developed in response to the lack of suitable ad-management extensions that met my personal needs and expectations.
-After doing some research, I found that the issue I was dealing with was shared by users of common accesibility software due to an intentional gap in the design of the software.
+After doing some research, I found that the issue I was dealing with was shared by users of common accesibility software due to a gap in functionality that made interaction with specific buttons difficult.
 Due to this issue, many users download ad-blockers, although this brings a new handful of issues with it!

-With this in mind, Skipper aims to tackle various common issues found in existing options by implementing solutions to these issues in our core design.
+With this in mind, Skipper aims to tackle various common issues found in existing ad-management options by implementing solutions to these issues in our core design.

 Skipper is not designed, intended, or marketed as an ad-blocker of any kind.

 <h1>Why Skipper?</h1>

-Do you use accessibliity software that doesn't interact with "skip" buttons on ads?
+Do you use accessibliity software that makes it difficult to interact with "skip" buttons on ads?

 Do you like to turn on YouTube content like podcasts, while completing other tasks?